youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 }
 ```

-**Note:** As `isSelected` state is hoisted in the `Greeting` composable, the `NameList` will not keep track if its items are selected or not.
+**com.example.sky.database.Note:** As `isSelected` state is hoisted in the `Greeting` composable, the `NameList` will not keep track if its items are selected or not.
 Once items are scrolled out of the screen, their states will be set to `false`.
 The behavior is intended as the goal of this exercise is to keep a simple list.
 To keep track of selected items in the list, their `isSelected` state should be hoisted at the `NameList` level.

 ## Full code for this section